National Council Hosts Mental Health First Aid Briefing

-Laira Roth of the National Council for Behavioral Health and Jamie MacDonald of the Fairfax-Falls Church Community Services Board presented highlights of Mental Health First Aid, demonstrating the applicability and usefulness of the training.
+Laira Roth of the National Council for Mental Wellbeing and Jamie MacDonald of the Fairfax-Falls Church Community Services Board presented highlights of Mental Health First Aid, demonstrating the applicability and usefulness of the training.
 The briefing engaged staff in course activities including the Mental Health First Aid Action Plan, exploration of myths and facts about mental illness and suicide, and participation in core course exercises.

 “Many of us know what to do when we see a person having a heart attack or choking, but very few of us know what to do when someone is having a panic attack, or contemplating suicide,” said Ms. Roth.
 “That’s where Mental Health First Aid can help.”

 Representatives Jenkins and Matsui, as well as Mental Health First Aid Act cosponsor Representative Grace Napolitano (D-CA), opened the briefing by sharing their personal experiences with mental health and championing the course as one that can help saves lives.
 Rep. Jenkins and Matsui, sponsors of the Mental Health First Aid Act (H.R.1877), commented on the progress made in Congress in addressing the needs of those with mental illness but urged more action to health more people.

 “Mental Health First Aid gives us a tangible way to help people,” said Congresswoman Matsui.